|Here are some things to keep in mind over the first few days of your pup's new life with you:

 since their internal time clocks will be set to our schedule for a few days...

-good day, when the pups haven't trashed their pens over night).
-The pups have been coming to work w/ us in
+good day, when the pups haven't trashed their pen over night).
+The pups have been coming to work w/ us in their

 NOTE: To avoid your puppy developing car sickness (a lot of whippets seem to get this later in puppyhood!), you

 should continue to take them in the car whenever you can.
 The pups that stay with us, if we keep any from a litter,

 have never ever developed car sickness!
 And those that live with folks who take them on lots of car trips when

 they are little also seem to not develop it.
 But those who go in the car rarely (less than 3 times a week or so),

 often get motion sickness, and can keep this unfortunate problem for life.

 During the morning routine at home from about 5:30 am to 7:30 am, they get playtime and breakfast in the living

 room (or in the yard, if it's nice weather) while I clean.

 So, you may see an increase in activity at this time of day for your pup.
 Once they wear themselves out, they go